biu6iu/personal-website/README.md

 # Steven's Personal Portfolio

-Welcome to my personal portfolio!
+Welcome to my website/portfolio!
 It includes an about page that details my education, skills and experience, a project page that showcases the projects I've worked on, and a contacts page to reach me.
 I also have a photography page that displays some photos I've taken.

-## Tech Stack
-This project was originally built on purely HTML/CSS, and now I'm in the middle of transitioning it into TypeScript for better functionality.
-I'm also planning to implement a NoSQL database in order to store the photos, which will most likely be MongoDB.

 ## Photography Collections